 Sec.
 7-4.
-Schedule of Bid Solicitations.
-Whenever the bids are scheduled, a copy of said schedule shall be posted in the Office of the Chief Purchasing Officer not later than four days following the day on which bids are opened.
-A schedule of bids, certified by the Chief Purchasing Officer, shall also be forwarded to the Secretary of the Board of Education who shall file the same in a safe place and properly preserve them as part of the official records of the Board of Education.
+Posting of Bid Responses.
+Whenever the bids are opened and announced in accordance with Section 7.3, a copy of the aggregate bid prices by category proposed by each bidder shall be publically posted by the Office of the Chief Purchasing Officer not later than four days following the day on which bids are opened.